AviatrixSystems/terraform-modules/aviatrix-controller-initialize/README.md

   The ID of the VPC where the Controller is launched.

-- **name_prefix**

-  A prefix to be added the Aviatrix controller instance name.
-Default value is "".

 - **tags**

   Additional map of tags passed to mark resources create by module.
 Default value is {}.